 Most spouses who are financially dependent on a partner hope to maintain their lifestyles after divorce.
-In many cases, one spouse gave up his or her educational opportunities or career in order to take care of children, handle issues related to the home, or work in a less prestigious job specifically in order to support the other spouse through higher education or establishment of a career.
+In many cases, one spouse gave up his or her educational opportunities or career in order to take care of children or work in a less prestigious job specifically in order to support the other spouse.
 Sometimes, one spouse has made certain sacrifices throughout the marriage and has no financial resources with which to rebuild a life independent from the other.
 However, there are also situations in which one spouse has encouraged the other to work, but that spouse has preferred not to work.
-Determining the type, length, and amount of spousal support is a fact-sensitive exercise, and individuals seeking a divorce in or near Monmouth County may want to consult a family law attorney at Goldstein Law Group to protect their rights.Determining Spousal Support
+Determining the type, length, and amount of spousal support is a fact-sensitive exercise, and individuals seeking a divorce may want to consult a family law attorney.
+The Middlesex and Monmouth County spousal support lawyers at Goldstein Law Group can protect their rights.Determining Spousal Support

 Four types of alimony, or spousal support, are recognized in New Jersey: reimbursement alimony, rehabilitative alimony, temporary alimony (also known as alimony pendente lite), and limited duration alimony.
 Based on recent legislation that was passed and enacted in September 2014, the concept of “permanent” alimony no longer exists in this state.
 When a marriage lasts less than 20 years, payments generally may not extend any longer than the duration of the marriage.
 Moreover, alimony typically may end when the paying individual retires if the obligor spouse has attained his or her 67th birthday.
 These are known as “rebuttable presumptions,” which means that a party can attempt to demonstrate why the implementation of such a result would be inequitable under the specific facts of your case.